 How children, young people and families are involved

 MRCPCH Clinical relies upon engagement from exam host centres who are responsible for recruiting patients for some clinical stations.
 Patients and parents are regularly asked for feedback on the running of these events in order to assist with development.
+During the Covid-19 pandemic alternative options of exams delivery are being developed.
+Please see our FAQs and How to Apply pages for theory exams for more details.

 English language proficiency